-INTRODUCTION/DESCRIPTION OF THE PROBLEM
+INTRODUCTION

 When plans began to formulate about the action research project, several initial possibilities came to mind before the first research questions were formulated.
 The project began with two action research questions.
 First, do cooperative learning groups have a positive effect on student learning as evidenced by improved test scores?
 Second, does adding a peer grading component increase student engagement in the respective cooperative learning groups?
 The action research to be conducted will be conducted with one class of eighteen sixth grade students at PATH Academy, a DeKalb county charter school located in suburban Atlanta, Georgia.
 Of the eighteen students, 7 students are boys and eleven students are girls.
 PATH Academy tracks its students throughout their time at the school.
 Scores on achievement tests, with an emphasis on math and language arts scores, are used to group students into classes.
 Behavorial and social considerations also play a role in the annual grouping process.
 This class is labeled 63 (the 6 indicates the applicable grade and the 3 indicates the third highest ability group in that particular grade), which makes it the middle ability group of five classes in this grade.
 The school’s small size allows great flexibility with regards to moving students to different classes.
 In some cases, students can be placed on a blended schedule, meaning that the students can be part of one track during part of the day and can be part of a second track for the remaining part of the day.
 This type of dual track means that, for example, a student could be placed in the highest ability math class while also being placed in a lower level language arts class.
 Presently, none of the students in this group participate in this two-track system.
 Our small size also allows us to move students if they would benefit from a move either to a higher level class or to a lower level class.
 All of the students fall in the 11 – 12 year old range typical of sixth grade students with 16 students being Hispanic and 2 students being African-American.
 With a student population of 365 students this year, the school has an average class size of 22 students, a number significantly lower than other area middle schools.
 Currently, the school is considered to be a Title One school with almost 90% of our students living below the poverty level.
 Our racial profile of students is approximately 70 percent Hispanic, 29 percent African-American, and the balance being Asian or Caucasian.